 How do I join the IB Programme?

-Nearly 900 high schools in the United States offer the International Baccalaureate Diploma Programme.
+Over 900 high schools in the United States offer the International Baccalaureate Diploma Programme.
 This is a two-year program for eligible juniors and seniors.
 Typically, high schools allow only students with a certain grade point average who have taken specific preparatory classes as freshmen and sophomores to take part in the program.
 You can search for high schools that offer the IB Diploma Programme here.
 Once you’ve verified that it’s offered at your high school, be sure to look into any specific requirements that your school may have by exploring its website or talking to a guidance counselor.

 What classes do I take if I join the IB Programme?